timflapper/cordova-spotify-plugin/README.md

 		`cordova plugin add https://github.com/timflapper/cordova-spotify-plugin`

-2. Run the install script to download the `Spotify.framework`

-        `./plugins/com.timflapper.spotify/install.sh`

-3. Add the iOS playform to your project.
+2. Add the iOS platform to your project (if needed):

         `cordova platform add ios`

-    Or, if you already have ios as a platform please run:

-        `cordova prepare`

-4. Try it out!
+3. The install script will start automatically.
+It will do two things:
+ - Ask you for a [custom URL scheme](http://bit.ly/1u11ZUz).
+ - Download and extract the Spotify iOS SDK.

+That's it!

 ## API